WHAT CHEER, Iowa — Judy Striegel is crying backstage, however they’re tears of pleasure.

 Latest tales from the Boston crew

 Formally, Striegel is retired, however farmers by no means actually retire.
 She is modest, willful and mild on the identical time, a lady who has all the time performed every thing and who has by no means taken credit score for herself.
-At 35, with 4 kids dwelling at dwelling, she returned to group school and have become a nurse to assist the struggling household farm.
-Striegel spent 25 years in that quarry, earlier than Ben took over possession – a whole lot of acres of corn, soybeans and cattle only a quick drive from the primary avenue of What Cheer.
-As a substitute of turning to a calmer chapter of life, Striegel now devotes full-time hours to repairing the opera home, all the time able to drop her groceries to take strangers on an hour-long tour of the brick constructing. .
+At 35, with 4 youngsters residing at residence, she returned to neighborhood school and have become a nurse to help the struggling household farm.
+Striegel spent 25 years in that quarry, earlier than Ben took over possession – lots of of acres of corn, soybeans and cattle only a quick drive from the principle avenue of What Cheer.
+As an alternative of turning to a calmer chapter of life, Striegel now devotes full-time hours to repairing the opera home, all the time able to drop her groceries to take strangers on an hour-long tour of the brick constructing. .

-She helped change a dangerous rectangular piece within the middle of the stage, nonetheless wobbly after a gap was dug in it years in the past so a visiting magician may fall via the ground.
-It was a sticking level for the opera’s board members, a few of whom have been concerned within the questionable resolution to chop the scene within the first place.
+She helped exchange a deadly rectangular piece within the heart of the stage, nonetheless wobbly after a gap was dug in it years in the past so a visiting magician may fall via the ground.
+It was a sticking level for the opera’s board members, a few of whom have been concerned within the questionable determination to chop the scene within the first place.

-Solely the third flooring, the place the asbestos hides beneath the flowery tiles, is totally unusable.
+Solely the third flooring, the place the asbestos hides underneath the flowery tiles, is totally unusable.
 Inexperienced paint is peeling off the partitions and dusty fixtures and mirrors litter the ground.
 Striegel is aware of that constructing an elevator right here may price as much as $1 million, however nothing appears out of attain.
-She will see the sunny, high-ceilinged rooms within the again changing into an residence, maybe even for an artist-in-residence; the huge central house as soon as once more turns into a ballroom.
+She will be able to see the sunny, high-ceilinged rooms within the again changing into an residence, maybe even for an artist-in-residence; the huge central area as soon as once more turns into a ballroom.

-“As you’ll be able to see, the story means lots to me,” Striegel mentioned.
+“As you may see, the story means lots to me,” Striegel mentioned.
 “You do not throw something away. »

 - reporters: Julian Benbow, Diti Kohli, Hanna Krueger, Emma Platoff, Annalisa Quinn, Jenna Russell, Mark Shanahan, Lissandra Villa Huerta